HIPAA software category hub

 Verification checklist

-• Will the vendor sign a BAA for this exact workflow?
+• Will the vendor sign a BAA for the exact accounting, invoicing, payment, or billing workflow?

 Related guides